-Not for nothing is Plaza Las Américas the largest mall in the Caribbean and Puerto Rico's first indoor mall, located in the Hato Rey neighborhood of San Juan, there's always something fun going on for families and individuals.
+At Plaza Las Américas, the largest mall in the Caribbean and Puerto Rico's first indoor mall, located in the Hato Rey neighborhood of San Juan, there's always something fun going on for families and individuals.
 On Halloween, check out the Full Moon Mansion, a family-friendly haunted house that will put you and your kids (if they dare) in the spooky spirit through the surprises and magic that await.

 Old San Juan has quite a history; on Halloween, you may want to do a little ghost-hunting.
 The fortifications were designed to inflict heavy casualties on opposing armies.
-It was a military fortified city which saw its share of pirates, bloody battles, and shackled prisoners—the latter used to be led, shackled, up San Sebastián Street to the Plaza de Armas), pirates, and bloody battles.
+It was a military-fortified city which saw its share of pirates, bloody battles, and shackled prisoners—the latter used to be led up San Sebastián Street to the Plaza de Armas, one of San Juan's main squares.
 So of course, there are ghosts here too.
-From El Morro to El Convento, some of the most famous structures in Old San Juan are said to be haunted.
+From the El Morro fortress to The Hotel El Convento, some of the most famous structures in Old San Juan are said to be haunted.

-As you can see, there's plenty of fun to enjoy this Halloween in Puerto Rico.
-But you don't have to be on the island to celebrate a little Puerto Rican spirit this year.
+There are plenty of fun ways to enjoy this Halloween in Puerto Rico.
 If you want to do something creative with your costume, you could go trick-or-treating or to a holiday party dressed as a Vejigante (or dress your child as one).
-These folkloric demons are integral characters in Puerto Rican culture, and they're pretty fantastic to look at.
-The typical mask of the Vejigante is beak-shaped and horned (the number of horns varies), and to complete your outfit you need a colorful cape, and voila!
-Instant Vejigante!
+These folkloric demons are integral characters in Puerto Rican culture, and they're interesting to look at.
+The typical mask of the Vejigante is beak-shaped and horned (the number of horns varies); to complete your outfit, you'll need a colorful cape.